sultan99/react-on-lambda/README.md

 - React on lambda: `2.03KB`
 - JSX: `2.57KB`

-RoL bundle size is less than JSX version 26%, but here we need to take an account the library size: `1.2KB`.
+RoL bundle size is less than JSX version 26%, but here we need to take an account the library size: `4.37KB` (gzip: `1.7KB`).
-So the real advantage will be if application size is larger than `7KB`.
+So the real advantage will be if application size is larger than `17KB`.

 <br/>